iandus/CiteMigrate/README.md

 # CiteMigrate

-A desktop application that converts Citavi citation field codes in Microsoft Word documents (.docx) to Zotero-compatible field codes with proper linkage to your Zotero library.
+A desktop application that converts Citavi citation field codes in Microsoft Word documents (.docx) to Zotero-compatible field codes with proper linkage to your Zotero library. (citavi to zotero migration)

 ## What it does